msupply-foundation/conforma-web-app/docs/internal/Level-1+-Reviews-and-Changes-Requested.md

 #### Consolidation

-- There is just one specific progress for a consolidation of lower level reviews (`consolidationProgress`).
+- There is just one specific progress-bar on consolidation which considers only (one or many) lower level reviews agreement/disagreements (`consolidationProgress`).
 - On the consolidation, each element `state` has:
   - the decision done in this current **consolidation** in `thisReviewLatestResponse`
   - the decision done in a previous **consolidation** (if any) in `thisReviewPreviousResponse` to track changes between this and a previous consolidation (of the same user)